 36.3.25 Regulatory requirements

 WLANs implemented in accordance with this standard are subject to equipment certification and operating requirements established by regional and national regulatory administrations.
 The PHY specification establishes minimum technical requirements for interoperability, based upon established regulations at the time this standard was issued.
-These regulations are subject to revision or may be superseded.
+These regulations are subject to change.
 Requirements that are subject to local geographic regulations are annotated within the PHY specification.
 Regulatory requirements that do not affect interoperability are not addressed in this standard.
 Implementers are referred to the regulatory sources in Annex D for further information.
 Operation in countries within defined regulatory domains might be subject to additional or alternative national regulations.

 CID 23130